hrkfdn/ncspot/README.md

 BSD's.
 Detailed installation instructions for each platform can be found [here](/doc/users.md).

 ## Configuration
-A configuration file can be provided at `$XDG_CONFIG_HOME/ncspot/config.toml`.
+A configuration file can be provided.
+The default location is `~/.config/ncspot`.
 Detailed configuration information can be found [here](/doc/users.md#configuration).

 ## Building